data-apis/array-api/spec/API_specification/function_and_method_signatures.md

    is called `x`.
 For functions that have multiple array parameters, those parameters are called `xi` with `i = 1, 2, ...` (i.e., `x1`, `x2`).

-4. Type annotations are left out of the signatures themselves for readability;
-   they are added to the descriptions of individual parameters however.
-In code which aims to adhere to the standard, adding type annotations is strongly recommended.
+4. Type annotations are left out of the signatures themselves for readability; however, they are added to individual parameter descriptions.
+For code which aims to adhere to the standard, adding type annotations is strongly recommended.

 A function signature and description will look like: